BenSheridanEdwards/Season_Teller_React/README.md

 Based on the user's hemisphere and present calendar month, the app will display one of two possible pages, indicating their location's season is summer or winter.

-*Tech Stack: JavaScript, React, Node, CSS, HTML, Webpack, Babel, CircleCI, Firebase*
+*Tech Stack: JavaScript, React, Node, CSS, HTML, Jest, Enzyme, Webpack, Babel, CircleCI, Firebase*

 You'll find the app [here](https://season-teller-react.web.app/), use cmd/window + click to open in a new tab.